Cray-HPE/docs-csm/operations/image_management/IMS_export_import.md

 ... lines omitted ...

-INFO:__main__:Recorded mapping from old IMS image and recipe IDs to new IDs in /root/tmp/ims-id-maps-post-import-8179d3e86cff46cd9399512bf37f0f18.json
+INFO:__main__:Recorded mapping from old to new IMS IDs and S3 etags in /root/ims-import-export-data/ims-id-maps-post-import-12f86451ce7c49d79e345bee42cc8586.json
+INFO:__main__:IMS data imported from /root/ims-import-export-data
 INFO:__main__:DONE!!
 ```

-Make a note of the filename containing the IMS ID mappings -- it is displayed near the end of the script output.
+Make a note of the filename containing the IMS ID and S3 etag mappings -- it is displayed near the end of the script output.
 In the above example, it is
-`/root/tmp/ims-id-maps-post-import-8179d3e86cff46cd9399512bf37f0f18.json`.
+`/root/ims-import-export-data/ims-id-maps-post-import-12f86451ce7c49d79e345bee42cc8586.json`.

 It is important to retain this mapping file for later reference.
 In particular, its contents will
 be needed in order to update data in other services, such as BOS and BSS.
 Save this file in a safe location.